ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://www.sitepoint.com/using-legacy-c-apis-swift/">Using Legacy C APIs with Swift</A>
 					<DT><A HREF="https://www.avanderlee.com/swift/weak-self/">Weak self and unowned self explained in Swift - SwiftLee</A>
 				</DL><p>
+				<DT><H3 FOLDED>Property Wrappers</H3>
+				<DL><p>
+					<DT><A HREF="https://medium.com/flawless-app-stories/taking-property-wrappers-to-their-limit-85460276fbd1">Taking Property Wrappers to their limit 🚀 - Flawless iOS - Medium</A>
+					<DT><A HREF="https://www.swiftbysundell.com/articles/property-wrappers-in-swift/">Property wrappers in Swift | Swift by Sundell</A>
+					<DT><A HREF="https://www.avanderlee.com/swift/property-wrappers/?utm_campaign=coschedule&utm_source=twitter&utm_medium=twannl">Property wrappers to remove boilerplate code in Swift - SwiftLee</A>
+					<DT><A HREF="https://nshipster.com/propertywrapper/">Swift Property Wrappers - NSHipster</A>
+					<DT><A HREF="https://medium.com/genetec-tech/property-wrappers-in-swift-5-1-the-missing-published-implementation-1a466ebcf660">Property wrappers in Swift 5.1: the missing @Published implementation</A>
+					<DT><A HREF="https://www.hackingwithswift.com/quick-start/swiftui/understanding-property-wrappers-in-swift-and-swiftui">Understanding property wrappers in Swift and SwiftUI - a free SwiftUI by Example tutorial</A>
+					<DT><A HREF="https://www.vadimbulavin.com/swift-5-property-wrappers/">The Complete Guide to Property Wrappers in Swift 5</A>
+					<DT><A HREF="https://www.toptal.com/swift/wrappers-swift-properties">Wrappers for Swift Properties: How to Approach it in Swift 5.1 | Toptal</A>
+					<DT><A HREF="https://docs.swift.org/swift-book/LanguageGuide/Properties.html">Properties — The Swift Programming Language (Swift 5.2)</A>
+					<DT><A HREF="https://medium.com/swlh/understanding-property-wrappers-in-swift-by-examples-604206022b5c">Understanding Property Wrappers in Swift By Examples</A>
+					<DT><A HREF="https://medium.com/flawless-app-stories/turning-property-wrappers-into-function-wrappers-2be3a49229f5">Turning Property Wrappers into Function Wrappers - Flawless iOS - Medium</A>
+					<DT><A HREF="https://medium.com/flawless-app-stories/how-can-property-wrappers-and-function-builders-be-leveraged-d43160de338f">How can Property Wrappers and Function Builders be leveraged?</A>
+					<DT><A HREF="https://www.hackingwithswift.com/articles/55/how-to-use-dynamic-member-lookup-in-swift">How to use Dynamic Member Lookup in Swift – Hacking with Swift</A>
+					<DT><A HREF="https://www.avanderlee.com/swift/dynamic-member-lookup/">Dynamic Member Lookup combined with key paths in Swift</A>
+					<DT><A HREF="https://oleb.net/blog/2018/06/dynamic-member-lookup/">Thoughts on @dynamicMemberLookup – Ole Begemann</A>
+					<DT><A HREF="https://medium.com/rosberryapps/dynamiclookup-for-dictionaries-1503441edd1b">Simplifying the Dictionary’s Subscript with Dynamic Member Lookup in Swift 4.2</A>
+				</DL><p>
 				<DT><H3 FOLDED>Protocols</H3>
 				<DL><p>
 					<DT><A HREF="https://medium.com/@omaralbeik/keyboard-events-handling-using-protocols-in-swift-b09bd86d9570?source=bookmarks---------19----------------">Keyboard Events Handling using Protocols in Swiftaka.
 Making MVC Great Again (Part 2)</A>